followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/3 Methods/collapseItem(key).md

 ===================================================================

 <!--shortDescription-->
-Collapses an item found using a key.
+Collapses an item with a specific key.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->